jlmelville/smallvis/docs/spectral.md

 states.
 A geometry-based approach will better capture the low energy states joined by these "valley-like" transition states but you would lose the knowledge that the protein spends most of its time in the low-energy states.
 Intermediate values of $\alpha$ give a compromise.
-What would be special about using $\alpha = 0.5$ is that you could have a more physical interpretation of the distances between points in the embedding space, e.g. the kinetics of the transitions between states can be revealed by the random walk.
-But that requires the random walk to represent the actual dynamics, or to be calibrated against them.
+What would be special about using $\alpha = 0.5$ is that it corresponds to a particular equilibrium diffusion model, giving a possible physical interpretation of the distances between points in the embedding space.
+Interpreting the walk in terms of transition kinetics requires it to represent the actual dynamics, or to be calibrated against them.
 Geometric proximity alone doesn't tell you how quickly the protein moves between states.